 Turning methane into electricity, and lots of it

 Methane is a problem that some pasture based-farms have started to tackle head-on.
 One particular method being used to reduce methane emissions is to collect the gas and convert it into electricity.
-This method was introduced at the Straus Organic Farm in 2004.
+This method was introduced at the Straus Organic Farm

 The California based operation installed a methane digester, which turns the methane into electricity.
 Twice a day, the barns are cleaned of manure by flushing them with recycled water.
 The manure goes through a separator, with the solids used as fertilizer and the liquids piped into a covered pond which is connected to a generator.

 The methane powers the generator, creating over 300,000 kilowatt-hours of electricity each year—the equivalent to over $40,000 worth.
 This process provides more energy than the dairy uses, allowing the excess to be sold back to the grid.